Easy Fruit Popsicles

 Total Time 5 hours 5 minutes

-If these awesome fruit popsicles can't beat the summer heat, nothing can.
-Plus, they’re super easy to make and taste amazing!
+If these delicious fruit popsicles can't help you beat the summer heat, nothing can.
+The best part?
+They're super easy to make and taste amazing!

 Ingredients